MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Empirical Evaluation

 The two phases of the mutation testing pipeline\,---\,generation and analysis\,---\,present similar average runtimes.
 Therefore, we conclude that the total runtime is approximately divided between mutant generation and verification.

 While \ourTool usually takes one to five minutes to generate all the mutants for one file, this does not accurately reflect our implementation's runtime.
-In half the files, the plugin scans and mutates the program in three to 15 seconds, accounting for about 5\% of the mutant generation runtime.
-The remaining time consists of mutant resolution, a regular part of Dafny's execution but crucial for identifying invalid mutants. \ourTool's efficiency is, thus, mainly affected by the resolution and verification of the mutated file.
+In half the files, the plugin scans and mutates the program in four to 17 seconds, accounting for about 5\% of the mutant generation runtime.
+The remaining time is spent on mutant resolution, a regular part of Dafny's execution but crucial for identifying invalid mutants. \ourTool's efficiency is, thus, mainly affected by the resolution and verification of the mutated file.